Keyboard shortcuts

 5. Update the skill pack

-Add a section for the new aggregator in skills/aggregation-guide.md.
+Add a section for the new aggregator in skills/aggregation-design.md.
 Cover when to use it, what its inputs and outputs look like, and any caveats (sort cost, memory, supported field types).

 The CI gate TestSkillsCoverAllComponents parses the skill body for the operator name; the section can live anywhere in the file as long as the name appears.